-In this study, we examine GDO parameters and compare it with another derivative operators, both on synthetic and field Bouguer anomaly.
-Thus, we conclude that.
+In this study, we examine GDO parameters and compare them with other derivative operators, both on synthetic and field Bouguer anomalies.
+Thus, we conclude that,

 - a.
-The results from synthetic data show that GDO can amplify the response both on local and regional anomalies. enhancement anomaly of GDO apparently disregards the influence of density contrast and depth of the anomalous This is a consequence normalization factor where GDO is basically, 3D directional derivative that normalize with Analytic Signal Amplitude (Equation 10).
-Thus, we should cautious when interpreting GDO anomaly and should comparing the result with the Bouguer anomaly and geological map. - b.
-The anomaly enhancement of Silver Peak area elucidates the GDO anomaly concurred with the geological map.
-It appears that the response from horst-graben structure and intrusive granite are managed to be amplified by GDO.
-The SVD can amplify the response of horst-graben as well, though AS and HG does not show the same results. - c.
-GDO can enhance the anomaly of potential fields which could reveal the edge response of complex geological structures that might not appear in ordinary derivative operators.
+The results from synthetic data show that GDO can amplify the response both on local and regional anomalies.
+Apparently, the enhancement anomaly of GDO disregards the influence of density contrast and depth of the anomalous body.
+This is a consequence of the normalization factor where GDO is basically, a 3D directional derivative that normalizes with Analytic Signal Amplitude (Equation 10).
+Thus, we should be cautious when interpreting the GDO anomaly and should compare the result with the Bouguer anomaly and geological map. - b.
+The anomaly enhancement of the Silver Peak area elucidates the GDO anomaly concurred with the geological map.
+The response from the horst-graben structures and intrusive granite is managed to be amplified by GDO.
+The SVD can amplify the response of horst-graben as well, though AS and HG do not show the same results. - c.
+GDO can enhance the anomaly of the potential field, revealing the edges response of complex geological structures that might not appear in ordinary derivative operators.